-The allocation of expenditure relating to network assets is assumed to occur in proportion to the total RAB value of assets in each component of the network.
+The allocation of network asset values to customer groups is then used to allocate expenditure to the related network expenditure.
+It is assumed that these costs occur in proportion to the total RAB value of assets in each component of the network.
 For example, low voltage assets comprise 22% of the network asset base, so it is assumed that maintenance costs on low voltage assets will be 22% of the total maintenance costs.
 Counties Power's intention is to allocate asset-related costs based on the extent to which a consumer group uses those assets.
 This is largely related to usage (maximum demand) and the specific allocators are shown in table 3.

-Table 3 - Asset cost allocation
+Table 3 Asset cost allocation

-Network component Consumer groups included in allocation Allocator Streetlighting Unmetered streetlights only Full allocation Low voltage cables, lines and plant All mass market consumer groups (i.e. excludes major consumers, non-standard contracts and unmetered streetlights) Equally weighted: proportion of ICPs in consumer group and 100 highest anytime maximum demand (AMD) during peak periods (weekdays 0700-1100, 1700-2100) for each consumer group as a proportion of the sum of AMD (so measured) for all consumer groups Shared distribution substations All consumer groups except non- standard contracts AMD (as above) 11kV and 22kV network, zone substations and sub- transmission network All consumer groups CMD (as above)
+Network component Consumer groups included in allocation Allocator Streetlighting Unmetered streetlights only Full allocation Low voltage cables, lines and plant All mass market consumer groups (i.e. excludes major consumers, non-standard contracts and unmetered streetlights) Equally weighted: proportion of ICPs in consumer group and 100 highest anytime maximum demand (AMD) during peak periods (weekdays 0700-1100, 1700-2100) for each consumer group as a proportion of the sum of AMD (so measured) for all consumer groups Shared distribution substations All consumer groups except non- standard contracts AMD (as above) 11kV network, zone substations and subtransmission network All consumer groups CMD (as above)